-Candidates at 11+ will be expected to have reached level 5, or beyond, in the National Curriculum attainment targets by the end of the academic year.
+Candidates at 11+ will be expected to have reached Greater Depth in the National Curriculum attainment targets by the end of the academic year.

 They should, therefore, demonstrate an ability to read and comprehend a range of passages, which may include both literary and non-literary material.
 This ability is to be examined through the candidates’ responses to questions set on such texts.
 The questions will test candidates’ literal comprehension, interpretive ability, and their ability to use details from the texts to support their ideas.
 Candidates may be asked about the effects of certain words or phrases used by an author.

-Candidates should also be able to express themselves clearly in writing by using Standard English at a level appropriate to level 5 and beyond.
+Candidates should also be able to express themselves clearly in writing by using Standard English at a level appropriate to Greater Depth.
 This will be tested partly through their written responses to the comprehension paper and partly through their extended response to one of a choice of specific written tasks.
 Candidates should be able to produce a variety of sentences and should be able to use varied vocabulary.
 They should also be able to use basic punctuation accurately and to organise ideas through the use of paragraphs and the way in which they sequence their ideas and information.

 The tasks will not always be identical from year to year, nor will the nature of the passages.
 However, there will always be a comprehension paper of some kind and a task involving some writing of extended prose.
 Please note, in our experience, girls rarely do well on essay topics which they have prepared beforehand.